-[00:01:22] Jeffrey Rosen: The National Constitution Center is the only institution in America chartered by Congress to increase awareness and understanding of the Constitution among the American people on a non-partisan basis.
-Welcome to the National Constitution Center.
-Laura Kalman, Ken Kersch and Jeff Shesol.
-Jeff, let's start with you if I may?
-Your book, Supreme Power: Franklin Roosevelt vs. the New Deal is...
-I- I read with the greatest pleasure and recommend it to all of our Constitution Center friends as the best place to begin to understand the court-packing fight and its legacy.
-Please introduce to our great listeners what the court-packing fight was about and what we should make of it.
+[00:00:53] Jeffrey Rosen: Jeff, let's start with you, if I may.
+Your book, Supreme Power: Franklin Roosevelt vs. The New Deal, I read with the greatest pleasure and recommended to all of our Constitution Center friends as the best place to begin to understand the court packing fight and its legacy.
+Please introduce to our great listeners what the court packing fight was about and what we should make of it.

-[00:02:05] Jeff Shesol: Well, thanks so much Jeff and I just before I... before I begin, I just want to thank you, the National Constitution Center, and just say how grateful I am to be on a panel with the three of you.
-Three people whose work I so admire and have referred to and learned from over the years.
-I'll be happy to kick us off and then I'll be eager to hear what everybody else has to say.

-[00:02:27] Jeff Shesol: What was the court-packing fight all about?
-I should begin by saying that Roosevelt, when he was elected president in 1932, anticipated that he was going to run right into a conservative Supreme Court.
-The court had been a powerfully conservative force in American life for decades by that point, not without some, you know, variations on that theme over the decades.
-But fundamentally there was an understanding that there was going to be a conflict.
+[00:01:19] Jeff Shesol: Well, thanks so much, Jeff.
+Before I begin, I just wanna thank you, The National Constitution Center, and just say how grateful I am to be on a panel with the three of you, three people whose work I so admire, and have referred to, and learned from over the years.
+I'll be happy to kick us off, and then I'll be eager to hear what everybody else has to say.
+What was the court packing fight all about?
+I should begin by saying that Roosevelt when he was elected President in 1932 anticipated that he was going to run right into a conservative Supreme Court.

-[00:02:54] Jeff Shesol: That what Roosevelt wanted to do within the New Deal and possibly beyond the New Deal was going to meet a constitutional challenge.
-And at the same time there wasn't really much to do about that, except to get those programs passed, to get that legislation written and to try to begin to pull the country out of the Great Depression.
-And those cases in any event we're going to take some time to work their way up to the Supreme Court, and Roosevelt hoped that by the time that they did, that the programs would be so successful that they would become, if not beloved, then at least entrenched in- in American life and that the court would think twice about overturning them.
+[00:01:54] Jeff Shesol: The court had been a powerfully conservative force in American life for decades by that point, not without some variations on that theme over the decades.
+But fundamentally, there was an understanding that there was going to be a conflict, that what Roosevelt wanted to do within the New Deal and possibly beyond the New Deal was going to meet a constitutional challenge.
+And at the same time, there wasn't really much to do about that except to get those programs passed, to get that legislation written, and to try to begin to pull the country of the Great Depression.
+And those cases in any event were gonna take some time to work their way up to the Supreme Court, and Roosevelt hoped that by the time that they did, that the programs would be so successful that they would become, if not beloved, then at least entrenched in American life, and that the court would think twice about overturning them.